lockys/gae-django-skeleton/README.rst

 django-twoscoops-project
 ========================

-A project template for Django 1.5.
+A project template for Django 1.5 used in Google Cloud Platform (Google App Egine, Google Cloud SQL, and Google Cloud Storage).

 To use this project follow these steps: